 Prefabricated pumping stations are supplied with piping, valves, auto-couplings, guide rails, pumps and level control.
 Ready to lower the pumps down to the auto-couplings.
 All these components are delivered by the same supplier as well as in the same unit, securing a cost-effective operation and ensuring that all parts fit perfectly.

 In contrast, building and installing a traditional concrete station from scratch is far more time-consuming.
 Moreover, concrete installations can crack over time, which creates leakages meaning that groundwater can enter the tank and while wastewater leaks out of it.
 Such leakages don’t occur in prefabricated pumping stations.
-Made of either corrosion-free polyethylene or glass-fibre reinforced polyester, the prefabricated pumping stations can avoid leakages for years, making it a much more reliable solution than its concrete counterpart.
+Made of either corrosion-free polyethylene, polypropylene or glass-fibre reinforced polyester, the prefabricated pumping stations can avoid leakages throughout its lifetime, making it a much more reliable solution than its concrete counterpart.

 Both the time consumption and necessary repairs to the cracks result in a much costlier operation.
 Opting for a prefabricated pumping station lets you avoid these issues, demonstrating the cost-effectiveness of prefabricated pumping stations.

-Grundfos offers two different types of prefabricated pumping stations: PS.R. and PS.G.
+Grundfos offers three different types of prefabricated pumping stations: PS.R., PS.W and PS.G.
 The systems including the pumps are both CE-marked when delivered with piping, valves, guide rails, pumps and level control which saves you the trouble and cost of risk assessment.
-They do, however, differ in terms of size and features, so let’s take a closer look at them starting with the PS.R.
+They do, however, differ in terms of size and features, so let’s take a closer look at them starting with the PS.R. and PS.W

-A solid shell is crucial for any successful pumping station, and the corrosion-free polyethylene of the PS.R provides just that.
-Polyethylene is highly resistant to aggressive liquids, which helps prevent cracks and leakages.
+A solid shell is crucial for any successful pumping station, and the corrosion-free polyethylene or polypropylene of the PS.R and PS.W provides just that.
+Polyethylene & polypropylene are highly resistant to aggressive liquids, which helps prevent cracks and leakages.
 This ensures a high level of reliability.
 One of the most unique features of the PS.R is its sump.
 Together with the ribs of the main section, the sump’s extended shoulder design ensures that the pump station avoids buoyancy even without a concrete foundation.

-Compared to other stations, the PS.R merely needs a gravel foundation, which with regard to installation makes it the most cost-efficient solution.
-Additionally, the sump is designed with self-cleaning properties, which helps reduce the sediment of sludge and odour thereby minimising maintenance costs.
+Compared to other stations, the PS.R and the PS.W merely needs a gravel foundation, which with regard to installation makes it the most cost-efficient solution.
+Additionally, the sump is designed with self-cleaning properties for both PS.R and PS.W, which helps reduce the sediment of sludge and odour thereby minimising maintenance costs.

-In terms of size, the sump provides a diameter of 1700mm giving the necessary space for installation of two submersible wastewater pumps on an auto-coupling system with pipes and valves.
+In terms of size, the PS.R and PS.W provides a sump diameter from 400mm up to 2000mm giving the necessary space for installation of up to two submersible wastewater pumps on an auto-coupling system with pipes and valves.

-Grundfos offers the choice of three different pipe systems for the PS.R. pumping station:
+Grundfos offers the choice of three different pipe systems for the PS.R and PS.W pumping stations: